Case file operations

 title string(255) The title of the "Case file"

-metadata string Metadata of the "Case file"
+metadata object Metadata of the "Case file"

 Get "Case files" list